Frequently Asked Questions (FAQs)

 4. What sort of age group are you?

-We are a mixed group open to any ages 18 upwards, however, the age of the majority of our group is between 55 and 75.
+We are a mixed group open to any ages from 18 upwards, however, the age of the majority of our group is over 50s.

 5. Do you have a regular get together?